dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/extend-existing.md

     :::image type="content" source="media/extend-existing/new-customcontrol-dialog.png" alt-text="Add item dialog in Visual Studio for Windows Forms":::

 After the user control is created, Visual Studio opens the code-editor for the control.
+The next step is to turn this custom control into a button and extend it.

-## Example: Extend the button control
+## Change the custom control to a button

-In the following example, you'll learn how to extend the button control to create a new control that counts the times the button is clicked.
-Custom controls can draw on top of the base control, and in this example the control prints on top of the button how many times it's clicked.
+In this section, you learn how to change a custom control into a button that counts and displays the number of times it's clicked.

 :::image type="content" source="media/extend-existing/control-preview.gif" alt-text="A Windows Forms for .NET custom control":::

-The following procedure creates the control:

-01. Create a new Windows Forms project or open an existing project.
-01. [Add a custom control to a project](#add-a-custom-control-to-a-project).
-The default name of `CustomControl1` is fine.
+After [you add a custom control to your project](#add-a-custom-control-to-a-project) named `CustomControl1`, the control designer should be opened.
+If it's not, double-click on the control in the **Solution Explorer**.
+Follow these steps to convert the custom control into a control that inherits from `Button` and extends it:

-01. The control designer opens up, which lets you add components to your control.
-Press <kbd>F7</kbd> or right-click on the designer window and select **View Code**.
+01. With the control designer opened, press <kbd>F7</kbd> or right-click on the designer window and select **View Code**.
 01. In the code-editor, you should see a class definition:

     :::code language="csharp" source="./snippets/extend-existing/csharp/CustomControl2.cs" id="control":::